9il/atmosphere/README.md

 ```D
 import atmosphere;
 ```
-If you want to write library use detailed imports
+If you want to write a library use detailed imports
 ```D
 import atmosphere.pdf;
 import atmosphere.estimate.generalized_inverse_gaussian;